ChrisMasterton/webpeezy/cli-tools.md

-chatty-cathy-cli my-threads                                   # Check your open threads chatty-cathy-cli thread 3                                     # View a specific thread chatty-cathy-cli threads                                      # List all open threads
+chatty-cathy-cli my-threads                                   # Check your open threads chatty-cathy-cli thread 3                                     # View a specific thread chatty-cathy-cli threads                                      # List all open threads chatty-cathy-cli delete-thread 3 --confirm                    # Delete a thread and its messages

 chatty-cathy-cli status                                       # Your identity and stats chatty-cathy-cli watch --interval 5                           # Watch for new activity